-The Honorable Mark M. Nakashima Chair, Committee on Consumer Protection & Commerce Conference Room 329 415 South Beretania Street Honolulu, HI 96813
+The Honorable Della Au Belatti Chair, Committee on Health & Homelessness 415 South Beretania Street Honolulu, HI 96813

-Dear Chair Nakashima, Vice Chair Sayama, and members of the Committee on Consumer Protection & Commerce:
+Dear Chair Belatti, Vice Chair Takenouchi, and members of the Committee on Health & Homelessness:

 The American Pharmacists Association (APhA) appreciates the opportunity to submit proponent testimony on Senate Bill (SB) 693 (Senator Lee).
-SB 693 will allow for the reimbursement of services provided by pharmacists practicing within their scope of practice by private and public health plans in the State.
-Realigning financial incentives in our health care system to allow for health plan reimbursement under the medical benefit of services provided by pharmacists ensures patients have more time with their most accessible health care professional, their pharmacist.
-It also properly aligns the current role of the pharmacist, with their extensive education and training, to practice at the top of their license.
-It is important to highlight that these services are within the pharmacists' state scope of practice and already being provided by many pharmacists in Hawai'i.
-However, without a reimbursement process supporting these services, patients face barriers to receiving needed care.
-By removing these barriers, SB 693 will increase the provision of healthcare to Hawai'ians, which has been proven in other states to translate to cost savings for health plans and enrollees.
+SB 693 will allow for the reimbursement of services provided by pharmacists practicing within their scope of practice by private and public health plans in the State. financial incentives in our health care system to allow for health plan reimbursement under the medical benefit of services provided by pharmacists ensures patients have more time with their most accessible health care professional and properly It also aligns the current role of the pharmacist, with their extensive education and training, to practice at the top of their license.
+SB 693 is identical to House Bill 1221 (Vice Chair Takenouchi) which was passed out of the Committee on Health & Homelessness on February 7, 2023.